-- 1. Access to a recording made on a body-worn camera is limited to the individuals and purposes described in this rule. - 2.
-1. Access to recordings for the purpose of review and tagging shall be extended to all police Police supervisors (Sergeant, Lieutenant, Captain, Deputy Chief, Chief) and investigators may access body-worn camera recordings for purposes of reviewing and categorizing the recordings. - 3.
-2. Supervisors shall categorize a body-worn camera footage recording as "evidentiary" in the following situations: - a. (a) It contains footage that the recording can be used in an investigation; or - b. (b) Captures the recording captures a confrontational encounter between an officer and a member of the public. - 4.
-3. Videos A recording that dodoes not contain evidence or capture a recording that captures a routine, non-confrontational encounter, should be considered is "non-evidentiary" or a "non-event" and dodoes not require categorization categorizing by a supervisor. - 4.
-Recordings shall not be used to discipline law enforcement officers unless: - (a) A formal or informal complaint of misconduct has been made - (b) A use of force incident has occurred - (c) The encounter on the recording could result in an investigation of misconductwhich may be the basis for filing charges seeking removal, discharge, or suspension
+1. Access to a recording made on a body-worn camera is limited to the individuals and purposes described in this rule.

+- Police supervisors (Sergeant, Lieutenant, Captain, Deputy Chief, Chief) and investigators may access body-worn camera recordings for purposes of reviewing and categorizing the recordings. - 3.
+Supervisors shall categorize a body-worn camera recording as "evidentiary" in the following situations: - a. the recording can be used in an investigation; or - b. the recording captures a confrontational encounter between an officer and a member of the public. - 4.
+A recording that does not contain evidence or a recording that captures a routine, non-confrontational encounter is "non-evidentiary" or a "non-event" and does not require categorizing by a supervisor. - 5.
-- 5. Recorded files may also be reviewed in the following circumstances: - (a) Upon approval by a supervisor, by any member of the Department who is participating in an official investigation, such as a personnel complaint, administrative investigation or criminal investigation. - (b) Pursuant to lawful process or by court personnel who are otherwise authorized to review evidence in a related case. - (c) By department media personnel with permission of the - 5.
 Any access to recorded footage shall be logged automatically, including name of person accessing, and time/date of access.
 The Body-worn Camera Coordinator shall conduct regular periodic monthly audits to ensure that any access is appropriate.
-In the event there is evidence of inappropriate access, the Body-worn Camera Coordinator shall send notice to the Chief of Police and Chief Safety Officer or the authorized designee. - (d) In compliance with a public records request, if permitted, and in accordance with the Records Release and Security Policy for review. - Any access to or use of a body-worn camera footage recording, outside of a legitimate law enforcement purpose, shall comply with the requirements of the University's Building Access and Surveillance Systems Policy 3-234, specifically Sections III.
-C. 2. b.(ii), c., g., h., and i. - D. DATA STORAGE AND RETENTION OF RECORDINGS Data Storage and Retention of Recordings - All recordings from body-worn cameras or personal recording devices shall be stored via secure storage through a vendor meeting at least minimum standards of privacy and encryption acceptable in the industry. - 2.
-All recordings shall be retained for a period consistent with the requirements of the established records retention schedule and as required by any applicable federal, state, and local law (Utah Code 77-7a-107).
+In the event there is evidence of inappropriate access, the Body-worn Camera Coordinator shall send notice to the Chief of Police and Chief Safety Officer or designee for review. - Any access to or use of a body-worn camera recording, outside of a legitimate law enforcement purpose, shall comply with the requirements of the University's Building Access and Surveillance Systems Policy 3-234, specifically Sections III.
+C. 2. b.(ii), c., g., h., and i.

+D. Data Storage and Retention of Recordings

+1. All recordings from body-worn cameras or personal recording devices shall be stored via secure storage through a vendor meeting at least minimum standards of privacy and encryption acceptable in the industry.

-- 2. 3.
-Officers shall follow proper procedure to ensure proper retention of bodyworn camera recordings. - 3.
-4. Any time an officer records any portion of a contact that the memberofficer reasonably believes may constitutes evidence in a criminal case, the memberofficer shall record the related case number and transfer the file in accordance with current procedure and document the existence of the recording in the related case report - 4.
-5. Transfers An officer should occurtransfer body-worn camera recordings at the end of the officer's shift, or earlier if at any time the storage capacity on the officer's body-worn camera is nearing its limit. - 5.
-6. Any time an officer reasonably believes a recorded contact may be beneficial in a non-criminal matter (e.g., a hostile contact), the officer should promptly notify a supervisor of the existence of the recording. - 6.
-7. All recordings shall be retained for a period consistent with the requirements of the established records retention schedule and as required by any applicable federal, state, and local law (Utah Code Section 77-7a-107), and consistent with the requirements of the organization Department's records retention schedule, but in no event for a period less than 90 days.
-Footage is retained The University shall retain recordings from body-worn cameras according to the following schedule: - a.
-4Uncategorized: 90 days - • Aggravated Assault, Criminal Felony, Homicide, Rape, Sexual Assault, Pending Review: Indefinite - Citizen Contact: 180 days - d. •Civil Problem: 1 year - e.
-Criminal Misdemeanor: 2 years
+- Officers shall follow proper procedure to ensure proper retention of bodyworn camera recordings. - 3.
+Any time an officer records any portion of a contact that the officer reasonably believes may constitutes evidence in a criminal case, the officer shall record the related case number and transfer the file in accordance with current procedure and document the existence of the recording in the related case report - 4.
+An officer should transfer body-worn camera recordings at the end of the officer's shift, or earlier if at any time the storage capacity on the officer's body-worn camera is nearing its limit. - 5.
+Any time an officer reasonably believes a recorded contact may be beneficial in a non-criminal matter (e.g., a hostile contact), the officer should promptly notify a supervisor of the existence of the recording. - 6.
+All recordings shall be retained for a period consistent with the requirements of the established records retention schedule and as required by any applicable federal, state, and local law (Utah Code Section 77-7a-107), and consistent with the requirements of the Department's records retention schedule, but in no event for a period less than 90 days.
+The University shall retain recordings from body-worn cameras according to the following schedule:

-- f. -Felony: 5 years

-- g. ◆Traffic Stop: 90180 Days

-- h. -Welfare Check: 1 year
+a.
+Uncategorized: 90 days

+b.
+Aggravated Assault, Criminal Felony, Homicide, Rape, Sexual Assault, Pending Review: Indefinite c.
+Citizen Contact: 180 days d.
+Civil Problem: 1 year e.
+Criminal Misdemeanor: 2 years f.
+Felony: 5 years g.
+Traffic Stop: 180 Days h.
+Welfare Check: 1 year

-- 7. 8.
-The Department shall maintain storage of body-worn camera recordings in a system that does not allow deletion, editing or modification of any stored footage or recording.
+7. The Department shall maintain storage of body-worn camera recordings in a system that does not allow deletion, editing or modification of any stored footage or recording.
 Editing any video or audio recording from a body-worn camera, with the intent to remove any part of an incident is strictly forbidden.
 (Utah Code Section 77-7a-106)

-E. EQUIPTMENT MAINTENANCE, INSPECTION, AND PLACEMENT Body-worn Camera Coordinator
+E. Body-worn Camera Coordinator